BenjaminLonguechaud/MachineLearning/Examples/Healthcare/README.md

 kaggle.json
   - Contains your Kaggle API credentials (username and key).
 Complete the `kaggle.json` file with your own Kaggle credentials for any dataset-download helpers to work.
+  - Contains the path to the directory where Kaggle data will be downloaded.

 file_handling.py
 - Small, reusable helpers used by Healthcare.py: